Washington, D.C. Office Named a “Top Law Firm by Pro Bono Hours” by The Washington Business Journal

 - Separately, the Children’s Law Center named Ropes & Gray its 2019 Pro Bono Champion in recognition of the firm’s longstanding support for the organization’s mission of helping Washington, D.C.’s most vulnerable children and families.
 The award honors the work of a pro bono team that led to an innovative first-in-the-nation contract for Medicaid funding of CLC’s legal advocacy around its clients’ health care issues.
 Health care partner Tom Bulleit and associate Sarah Blumenthal are leading the work.

 - In February, Ropes & Gray and The American Bar Association secured a victory for ABA employees and other public servants in a lawsuit against the Department of Education over changes to the Public Service Loan Forgiveness Program (PSLF).
 The suit challenged the department’s decision to retroactively refuse to honor loan forgiveness commitments it made under PSLF.
 In August, the department began restoring loan forgiveness credits to ABA employees and other similarly situated individuals who had dedicated their careers to public service.
 The case is American Bar Association v.
 United States Department of Education in U.S. District Court for the District of Columbia.
-Led by litigation & enforcement partner Chong Park, Ropes & Gray’s team includes litigation associates John Dey, Adam Safadi and Alexandra Kandalaft.
+Led by litigation & enforcement partner Chong Park, Ropes & Gray’s team includes litigation associate Adam Safadi.

 By providing direct representation and partnering with human rights, legal reform and other organizations, Ropes & Gray helps individuals, underserved communities, nonprofits and small businesses.